kgorlen/EVBilling/README.md

                         Log debug info; default --no-debug --dry-run, --no-dry-run
-                        Do not send emails; default --no-dry-run --msg MSG, --message MSG
+                        Do not send emails; default --no-dry-run --test-run ADDRESS    Send all emails to this address instead of the charger owner(s).
+  --msg MSG, --message MSG
                         Message to append to the email body; default: empty -v, --version         Display the version number and exit